Aleksandr Matovnikov: Biography

 On 3 July 2018, Matovnikov was included in the Russian Security Council.

 From 2018 to 2019, Matovnikov took part in resolving the situation with the territorial dispute between Chechnya and Ingushetia and the protests that arose in this regard.

 In 2019, together with the director of the Russian National Guard, Viktor Zolotov, he submitted documents on the criminal activities of a member of the Federation Council Rauf Arashukov for Putin's consideration, after which he was arrested.

 On 22 January 2020, Putin appointed former Prosecutor General Yury Chaika to the post of plenipotentiary in the North Caucasus Federal District, on the same day Matovnikov was transferred to the post of Deputy Commander-in-Chief of the Ground Forces of the Russia to replace Colonel General Aleksander Lentsov.
 On 3 February, he was removed from the Security Council.

 Personal life

-Until recently, data on Matovnikov's personal life were not freely available.
+Until recently, data on Matovnikov's personal life was not freely available.
 He is currently married to Svetlana since 2005.
 They have children containing a daughter, Aleksandra (born in 2006), and a son, Aleksey (born in 2009).
 His first wife, Olga divorced in 1996.
 The daughter from her first marriage is Anna (born in 1995).

 He is on good terms with the leaders of the regions of the North Caucasus Federal District.
 Since 1999, for work, he was assigned to the family of Kadyrov's father, Akhmat, and lived in his house.
 He is friends with Ramzan, and make visits to him.

-He is a member of the Association of Veterans of the Anti-Terror Unit "Alpha", conducts active military-patriotic work.
+He is a member of the Association of Veterans of Alpha Anti-Terror Unit, conducts active military-patriotic work.
 He is fond of mountain skiing, football, and horse riding.